The Price Reversal Phenomenon: When Cheaper Reasoning Models Cost More: Introduction

 \section{Introduction}

-There has been an arms race in the AI industry to offer reasoning language models (RLMs) with affordable API pricing~\cite{openai2024o1,guo2025deepseek,chen2025reasoning,gemini_thinking_2025,muennighoff2025s1}.
+There has been an arms race in the AI industry to offer reasoning language models (RMs) with affordable API pricing~\cite{openai2024o1,guo2025deepseek,chen2025reasoning,gemini_thinking_2025,muennighoff2025s1}.
 For example, OpenAI GPT-4, when initially released in 2023, cost \$30 per million input tokens and \$60 per million output tokens~\cite{chen2023frugalgpt}.
-Today, GPT-5.2 costs only \$1.75 per million input tokens and \$14 per million output tokens~\cite{openai_api_pricing}, and Google Gemini 3 Flash charges \$0.5 per million input tokens and \$3 per million output tokens~\cite{google_gemini_pricing}.
+Today, GPT-5.4 costs only \$2.5 per million input tokens and \$15 per million output tokens~\cite{openai_api_pricing}, and Google Gemini 3 Flash charges \$0.5 per million input tokens and \$3 per million output tokens~\cite{google_gemini_pricing}.
 The drop in API pricing makes these models accessible to a broad range of users, and listed prices have become the primary basis on which developers and enterprises compare and select models.

 Model cost comparison is a common component in designing real-world AI applications.
 Based on our discussions with practitioners, nominal API pricing is often directly used to compare the cost of different models~\cite{chen2020frugalml,erol2025cost,wang2025mixllm}.
-For example, Gemini 3 Flash is typically deemed cheaper than GPT-5.2, as the former's API price is lower than the latter for both input and output tokens.
+For example, Gemini 3 Flash is typically deemed cheaper than GPT-5.4, as the former's API price is lower than the latter for both input and output tokens.
 The cost comparison plays an important role for cost-sensitive users to determine which model to use.
 Underlying this practice is an implicit assumption: \textit{a model with a lower unit price will also incur a lower total cost on any workload}.

 However, does this assumption hold?
 Does the API pricing reflect the actual cost accurately?
-In this paper, we perform a systematic study on frontier RLMs' actual cost on a diverse set of tasks.
+In this paper, we perform a systematic study on frontier RMs' actual cost on a diverse set of tasks.
 Our study has found the \textit{pricing reversal phenomenon}: a model with lower API pricing can cost much more than a model with higher API pricing.
-For example, GPT-5.2's API pricing is 4.5x of Gemini 3 Flash, but its actual cost is only 81\% of Gemini 3 Flash (see Figure~\ref{fig:priceinverse:intro}).
-Similarly, Claude Opus 4.6's API pricing is twice that of Google Gemini 3.1 Pro, but its actual cost is 35\% lower.
+For example, GPT-5.4's API pricing is 5x of Gemini 3 Flash, but its actual cost is only 70\% of Gemini 3 Flash (see Figure~\ref{fig:priceinverse:intro}).

 This phenomenon has a deep connection to economic and sociological intuitions.
 In hourly billing settings, a more efficient worker may charge a higher rate but complete the job in less time, resulting in a lower total cost.
 Similarly, a well-prepared student often solves an exam problem with fewer steps and thus finishes early.
 This suggests that seemingly ``cheaper'' options do not necessarily lead to lower overall cost.
 In our setting, token consumption plays the role of ``time'', and thus a model with higher per-token pricing may still be more cost-efficient if it requires substantially fewer tokens.